Horse Racing for Dummies

 HOW TO PLACE A WAGER ON A HORSE RACE

-Check your ticket before you leave the window.
+Always review your ticket for accuracy before leaving the betting window.

 BETTING TOOLS YOU NEED AT THE HORSE RACES

 Equipping yourself with the right tools can significantly enhance your betting experience and increase your chances of success.
 Here are some essentials:

 Racetrack program: This is your go-to guide, offering insights on horses, jockeys, trainers, and owners.
 Generally available for around $3.

 The Daily Racing Form (DRF): An invaluable resource providing past performances, articles, and handicapping by the seasoned DRF team.
 Typically priced at $4.